sslover/designing-for-data-personalization/week11/setup-guide-for-npm-social-services.md

 3) Now, you need to choose how to use the API (see https://www.npmjs.com/package/pinterest-api).
 Some basic examples are below. **For each one, you must pass in the account name that you want to get pins for.**

+i.e. you can change the value of :account or :board

 		router.get('/api/get/pinterest/boards/:account', function(req,res){

 		  var requestedAccount = req.params.account;